-Working with the ODOT Climate Office, the Rocky Mountain Institute, FORTH and HDR, Kittelson is leading a multidisciplinary team to assess transportation electrification charging infrastructure needs and gaps throughout Oregon.
-With a particular focus on rural areas and disadvantaged communities, the study will emphasize the Zero Emission Vehicle (ZEV) charging infrastructure needs and gaps for light-duty, medium duty, and heavy-duty ZEVs in addition to fleet and micro-mobility considerations.
-We are also developing a visualization of transportation electrification (TE) activities either underway or in-process in Oregon by agencies, utilities, transit operators, charging companies and other private/non-profit entities.
+Working with the ODOT Climate Office, the Rocky Mountain Institute, FORTH and HDR, Kittelson led a multidisciplinary team to assess transportation electrification charging infrastructure needs and gaps throughout Oregon.
+With a particular focus on rural areas and disadvantaged communities, the study emphasized the Zero Emission Vehicle (ZEV) charging infrastructure needs and gaps for light-duty, medium duty, and heavy-duty ZEVs in addition to fleet and micro-mobility considerations.
+We developed a visualization of transportation electrification (TE) activities either underway or in-process in Oregon by agencies, utilities, transit operators, charging companies and other private/non-profit entities.

 The Transportation Electrification Infrastructure Needs Analysis (TEINA) recommended policies and implementation priorities required to accelerate infrastructure deployment with special emphasis on the near-term to ensure Oregon sets an appropriate pace to achieve all its midterm and longer-term milestones.
 The database that resulted from our visualization of TE activities is being used in a variety of ways, including: